 say in Bullard if you stand beneath

 and turn your head slightly to the north wind, you can almost hear

 the hallelujahs of an old-fashioned church revival.

 border, that men and women of another era fashioned a community

 unlike anything we’ve seen since the early 1900s.

 Burning Bush is gone today, remembered only by a grove of nut and

 fruit trees and a few old wells, but in 1913 it was the dream of

 375 members of a dissident Methodist church sect.
 It lasted less

-In 1913, a year of
+In 1913, a year of revolution in the ranks of Methodism, Bullard’s

-porches as a procession of strangers moved down a dirt road leading to cotton
+moved down a dirt road leading to cotton

 planter William Pitt Douglas’ old mansion.